invertase/react-native-firebase-docs/docs/messaging/reference/Messaging.md

 Firebase Cloud Messaging ([FCM](https://firebase.google.com/docs/cloud-messaging/)) allows you to send push messages at no cost to both Android & iOS platforms.

 This `messaging` module deals with pure data-only messages only.
-If you're interested in sending and receiving notifications, please take a look at the [ref notifications.Notifications]
+If you're interested in sending and receiving notifications, please take a look at the [ref notifications.Notifications] module.

 !> On iOS, your app first needs to [ref Messaging#requestPermission] in order to receive Cloud Messages.